SCS-CBU-CED-IAM/mobileid/README.md

 Requires PowerShell 2.0 or higher as it contains an encapsulated C# class.
 The code is unsigned and requires the `Set-ExecutionPolicy Unrestricted`.

 The file `mycert.pfx ` is a placeholder without any valid content.
 Be sure to adjust it with your client certificate content in order to connect to the Mobile ID service.
 The file format is PKCS#12 without any password.
+For improved security, it is also possible to use a certificate with private key stored in the user certificate store.
+If you want to use a certificate from the Windows certificate store, please export the certificate as .CER file and configure the script to use the .CER file instead of the .PFX file.

 Open tasks:
 - Validation of the signature and certificate in the response